hpcaitech/ColossalAI/docs/source/en/basics/colotensor_concept.md

 ## Compute Spec

-An instance of class [ComputeSpec](https://colossalai.readthedocs.io/en/latest/colossalai/colossalai.tensor.compute_spec.html#colossalai.tensor.compute_spec.ComputeSpec) describes how a Coloensor be used in DNN training.
+An instance of class [ComputeSpec](https://colossalai.readthedocs.io/en/latest/colossalai/colossalai.tensor.compute_spec.html#colossalai.tensor.compute_spec.ComputeSpec) describes how a Colotensor be used in DNN training.
 Currently, we will set the correct Compute Pattern for the ColoTensor as the parameters of the module.
 The specific application scenarios will be shown in the next document.

 ## ColoParameter